caseman/grease/doc/tutorial/tutorial3.rst

    :pyobject: PlayerShip.on_collide
    :end-before: player_died

 The thrust sound is a looping sound.
-It should loop continously so long as the thrust is on and stop as soon as the thrust is off.
+It should loop continuously so long as the thrust is on and stop as soon as the thrust is off.
 This is accomplished by some simple modifications to the :meth:`thrust_on` and :meth:`thrust_off` methods to play and pause the thrust sound:

 .. literalinclude:: blasteroids3.py
    :pyobject: PlayerShip.thrust_on